unscroller.com/cant-stop-scrolling/

 Replacement tools

-Plan your day, track habits, journal, breathe, meditate, or reset before another feed becomes the default.
+Plan your day, track habits, journal, breathe, meditate, or reset before another feed becomes the excuse.

 When scrolling may need more than an app